microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/authenticationsmetric.md

 ---
 title: "authenticationsMetric resource type"
-description: "Represents insights of daily and monthly authentications on apps registered in your tenant that is configured for Microsoft Entra ID for customers."
+description: "Represents insights of daily and monthly authentications on apps registered in your tenant that is configured for Microsoft Entra External ID for customers."
 author: "srutto"
 ms.localizationpriority: medium
 ms.prod: "identity-and-access-reports"